-Having an OLED display for your PC is truly amazing and I can only recommend it.
+Using an OLED display as PC monitor is truly amazing and I can only recommend it.
 But for most people, burn-in is a concern.
 Perhaps an irrational concern for modern OLED TV’s, but hey, better safe than sorry…

-I’ve been using the 55″ LG OLED55C9PLA for almost 3 years now and can say I have zero deterioration.
-It serves as our living-room TV and most of the time as my PC monitor.
-Even though LG has built in a few precautions to prevent burn-in, there are still precautions you can take yourself to maintain perfect image quality over the years.
+I’ve been using a 55″ LG OLED55C9PLA for almost 3 years now and can say I have zero deterioration.
+It serves as our living-room TV, my PC monitor and gaming screen.
+Even though LG has built in a few systems to prevent burn-in, there are some things you try to maintain perfect image quality over the years:

 - Dim the screen.
 Not only is this better for your eyes, but OLED are organic LED’s.
 This means they will deteriorate over time based on their usage.
 So if you use less brightness, the lifespan of said pixels will extend drastically:

 - Set the TV to ‘energy saving’ mode whenever you can.

 - Optionally use this free and simple piece of software called ‘Dimmer‘ which can dim the screen even more if necessary.
 It’s awesome for using the screen in the evening.

 - Activate dark mode in Windows, apps, websites… whenever possible.
 Dark pixels always use less energy and this will extend the lifespan.

 - Auto-hide the taskbar.
 This is by far the most static element on your screen.
 It’s a simple but very effective measure.

 - Set the taskbar and windows basic colors to dark grey.